thanks4opensource/tri2b-quad4me/README.md

 The state machines actually consist of two levels:

 <a name="states"></a>
 1) A lower-level set of states, per-line-transition, called simply "States".
 The states are READ, WRIT ("write"), and in the case of quad4me, NEXT.
-Each bit of a message requires a transition through all of these states in sequence.
+Each bit of a message requires a transition through each of these states in sequence.

 <a name="phases"></a>
 2) A higher-level set of states called "Phases".
 Multiple bits, each communicated via the READ/WRITE/(NEXT) States, make up the phases: IDLE, ARBT (arbitration), META (metadata), and DATA (data).
 The IDLE phase has zero bits, ARBT and META a fixed number, and DATA a variable number (possibly zero) specified by the META bits, (see [meta2bits()](#meta2bits), below)).